 The White House’s first openly transgender staff member will play a role in recruiting new people and talent worthy of the President.

-Raffi Freedman-Gurspan, a former policy adviser at the National Center for Transgender Equality, is been recognized as the first openly transgender staffer.
+Raffi Freedman-Gurspan, a former policy adviser at the National Center for Transgender Equality, is been recognised as the first openly transgender staffer.

 Freedman-Gurspan was formerly a policy adviser at the National Center for Transgender Equality, dealing with government on transgender issues.
 Prior to this, she was a legislative director with Carl Sciortino’s office.